ibm-cloud-docs/account/manage_resource.md

 1. From your dashboard, click **View resources** within the Resources summary widget.
 2. Click **Create resource**.
 From here, you are directed to the catalog.
 You can search the offerings or filter based on a specific category, provider, pricing plan, type of compliance, or release type.
 Examples of resources include apps, service instances, container clusters, storage volumes, virtual servers, and software.

-After you create the resource, it is displayed in your list of resources on the My resources page.
+After you create the resource, it is displayed in your list of resources on the Resource list page.

 ## Creating resources by using the CLI
 {: #create-resource-cli}